Danycraft98/Variant-KB/README.md

 ## Running Locally

 Make sure you have Python 3.9.1 and mysql installed.
+Also, you must comment out all "django_heroku" in setting.py (there should be two lines)

 ```sh
 $ git clone https://github.com/Danycraft98/Variant-KB.git